 Age requirements are not the same for each sport.
 For basketball, you must be 18 years old to work the varsity level.
 However, you can be certified to work lower level games at the age of 16.
 This is the same with baseball, where you can join at age 16 as an auxiliary member to work lower level games.

 The chart below explains age requirements in more detail:

 Referee Training in Texas

 You should expect to pay an entry fee along with a yearly dues assessment.
-The entry fee generally covers the cost of rule books, study material and, in some cases, classroom instruction.
-Thereafter, you must pass a written rules test to become certified.
+The entry fee generally covers the cost of rule books, study material and instructional clinics.
+Here is a link to the TASO website: http://www.taso.org/.